JamyJones/Pastebin2/paste.md

-You can create a Bootstrap tabbed interface for user authentication with separate tabs for login and signup.
-Below is a complete HTML snippet that includes the necessary Bootstrap structure and your provided code for both the login and signup forms.
+To create a Bootstrap tabbed interface for user authentication with separate tabs for login and signup, you can use the following HTML code snippet.
+This code includes the necessary Bootstrap classes and structure to implement the tabs, along with the provided login and signup forms.

-Make sure to include Bootstrap CSS and JS in your project for the tabs to function properly.
-Here’s how you can set it up:
+Make sure to include Bootstrap's CSS and JS files in your project for the tabs to function correctly.

 ```html
 <!DOCTYPE html>